 You just hit the stop button and the announcement in the train also tells you if the next stop is a “stop on request” stop.
 I only saw it on the express trains I was on or the IR (inter-regional) trains.
 Not on the S-trains as they stop everywhere!

 All scenic train routes in Switzerland are called “express”

 In my book, express means fast.
-Without too much changes and in one direct movement.
+Without too many changes and in one direct movement.
 Sort of.
 But in Switzerland, they like to advertise all those fancy scenic train routes (which we took.
 All of them!) as express trains.

 But… after two weeks of slowly meandering through the Swiss landscape, I felt was a bit mistranslated.
 Maybe not intentional, but definitely not fast.

 This is of course due to the altitude and curves on the railway routes in Switzerland.
-And who wants to go fast anyway when you travel in such a beautiful country.
+And who wants to go fast anyway when you travel around such a beautiful country.
 So forget about the meaning of “express” and just enjoy the ride.

 Money in Switzerland